python-sdbus/python-sdbus/docs/asyncio_quick.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The interface objects are designed to be transparent to their connection status.
-This means if the object not connected to remote the calls to decorated methods will still work in the local scope.
+This means if the object not proxied to remote the calls to decorated methods will still work in the local scope.

 This is the call to local object: ::